 Again, underwear can trap bacteria and start it heading in the wrong direction.
 "When bacteria travels from back to front, it increases your risk for contracting an uncomfortable urinary tract infection (UTI) as well," noted SELF.
 "These can both be prevented if you pay special attention to what you wear below the waist."
 And sometimes, the best answer is "nothing."

-7. Your Sex Life Will Get A Boost
+7. Your Sex Life Could Get A Boost

-Of course you should do whatever makes you feel sexiest — whether that be wearing pretty lingerie, or sporting cute undies.
+Of course you should do whatever makes you feel sexiest — whether that be wearing lingerie, or sporting cute undies.
 But some people really do get a kick out of going panty-less.
-Not only does it increase sensations throughout the day, according to Alexia LaFata on EliteDaily.com, but the idea is kind of fun for your partner, too.
+Not only does it increase sensations throughout the day, according to Alexia LaFata on EliteDaily.com, but the idea can be kind of fun for your partner, too.